Technigo/project-cluedo/README.md

 # Cluedo - Mystery Randomizer

 This was a project at the Technigo Bootcamp.
-The project was to create a classic Cluedo game using Javascript functions, arrays and objects.
+The project was to create a classic Cluedo game using Javascript functions, math random, arrays and objects.

-## The problem

-If I had more time on this project, I would definitely improve how the site is responsive to smallers screens as well as making the sentences adapted to each person, room, weapon and room.
+# Tech used 🧠
+- Javascript ES6
+- Functions, arrays and objects
+- math.random()
+- If statements to make sure you select your cards before revealing the mystery
+- onClick()

-## View it live
+# View it live

 https://yo-cluedo.netlify.com/